madd-games/apocalypse/README.md

 Building
 ========

+Building this package required GCC 4.8.2 at the very least, because some older versions fail to understand all of GCC Vector Extensions in C++.

 Currently, all successful builds happened on Linux and Windows systems, targetting Linux and Windows.
 The building is done by Python using the `build.py` script, which has the following usage:

 `build.py [target] [--option=value]`